Boonstra/Slideshow/readme.txt

 == Changelog ==

+= 2.2.16 =
+*
+*   Fixed: Descriptions came up and stayed up on fly-over.

 = 2.2.15 =
 *   The image dimension calculation algorithm now uses a more stable and more efficient way to determine the size of images.